About

 My Approach

-I’m an Integrative Psychotherapist (MBACP, NCPS Accredited) blending Person-Centred, Psychodynamic, CBT, and trauma-informed approaches, alongside tools from mindfulness and positive psychology.
+I’m an Integrative Psychotherapist (MBACP, NCPS Accredited) blending Person-Centred, Psychodynamic, CBT, ACT, and trauma-informed approaches, alongside tools from mindfulness and positive psychology.

 My approach is relational, grounded, and collaborative.
 I won’t push you toward insight before you’re ready, and I won’t sit silently while you feel lost.
 We work at a pace that feels safe but purposeful.